apereo/cas/docs/cas-server-documentation/installation/X509-Authentication.md

 directly at the servlet container and when using `Apache/mod_jk`; for other architectures it may be necessary to do additional work.

+CAS can be configured to extract an X509 certificate from a header created by a proxy running in front of CAS.
 ## Overview

 Certificates are exchanged as part of the SSL (also called TLS) initialization that occurs when any browser connects to an `https` website.